thesagarsutar/constellation/README.md

 Language: Processing
 Library: SimpleOpenNI for processing

-For more details visit www.thesagarsutar.me/portfolio/constellation or contact: sagy26.1991@gmail.com
+For more details visit thesagarsutar.me/projects/constellation or contact: sagy26.1991@gmail.com

+## License

+See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).